uthpalasam7/angular-web-socket/README.md

 ## Description

 This app provides a basic Angular client with login and dashboard routes, and a Node.js server using Socket.io for real-time communication.
-User connections, logouts, and disconnections are logged, with disconnections logged only when all user connections are closed.
+User connections, logouts, and disconnections are logged.

 ## Requirements